abelljs/abell-website/content/tutorial/index.md

 If you want to play around online, you can skip this installation section and [Start on CodeSandbox with an Example Project](TODO)

-*Make sure you have [Node.js v10+](https://nodejs.org) Installed*
+_Make sure you have [Node.js v10+](https://nodejs.org) Installed_

-Let's start by creating a new abell project.
+Let's start by creating a new Abell project.
 We're naming it `my-cool-portfolio`, but you can use any name you'd like.

 1. Run this command in your terminal-

 ```sh
 npx create-abell-app my-cool-portfolio --template minimal --installer npm
 ```

 2. Change the directory and run the dev server

 ```sh
 cd my-cool-portfolio
 npm run dev
 ```

 3. Tadaaaa 🎉<br/> Visit <a href="http://localhost:5000" target="_blank" rel="noopener">http://localhost:5000</a> in your browser and you should be able to see 'Hello, Abell Example!' on screen.

 ## Setting Up Our Portfolio

 We have two important files that we need to care about-

 ```md
 - theme/
   |- index.abell